Home 9 Uncategorized 9 5 Duct Cleaning Scams to Avoid

 1. The Bait-and-Switch

 Scammers often lure customers with incredibly low prices, only to upsell once they’re inside your home.
 They may claim that your system needs expensive additional services or repairs.
 To avoid this, always get a detailed quote upfront that includes all potential costs.
 And be wary of prices that seem too good to be true, because they probably are.
-Check online Google and Yelp reviews to ensure the company has a reputation for honest pricing.
+Check online Google Maps reviews and Yelp reviews to ensure the company has a reputation for honest pricing.

 2. Unnecessary Mold Remediation